They are the longest poisonous snake in the world.

 King Cobra Appearance

-A king cobra’s smooth body is covered in yellow, brown, green, and black scales.
+A king cobra is an animal with a smooth body that is covered in yellow, brown, green, and black scales.
 It has a chevron pattern of color running down the back of its neck.
 Some king cobras are leucistic.
 A leucistic king cobra is missing some most of its coloration and looks white.
 It’s not an albino because it has blue eyes as opposed to pink ones.
 A leucistic king cobra has all the qualities of a king cobra with the exception of its black, green, brown, and yellow scales.

-King cobras have two dark eyes and fangs that are a half inch long.
+King cobras are animals that have two dark eyes and fangs that are a half inch long.
 A half inch may sound very short for a snake’s fangs.
 But, they have to be short, so they won’t press through its lower jaw when it closes its mouth.

 This snake can measure 12 to 18 feet long.
 As an example, an 18-foot-long king cobra is equal in length to 2/3 of a London bus!
 Compare this to the forest cobra that grows to be just 10 feet long.
 No wonder the king cobra is known as the longest venomous snake in the world.